1. What kind of information does the National Register collect?

-Diagnosis of cervical cancer or pre-cursor to cervical cancer
+Diagnosis of cervical or bowel cancer or pre-cursor to cervical or bowel cancer

-6. For what purpose does the Register use and disclose my personal information?
+4. What does the National Register use and disclose my Personal Information for?

-The Register uses and discloses your information for the following purposes:
+The National Register uses and discloses your information for the following purposes:

 |Purpose of use and disclosure||To whom information is used and disclosed|

-Send you invitations and reminders to screen, and follow up adverse screening results
+To send you invitations and reminders to screen and to follow up adverse screening results

-Enable you to access and update your Personal Information and cervical screening information
+To enable you to access and update your Personal Information and cervical or bowel screening information

-Enable you to manage your participation in cervical screening
+To enable you to manage your participation in cervical or bowel screening

 You and/or your Personal Representative

-Provide access to your clinical information relating to cervical screening to assist with clinical assessment
+To provide access to your clinical information relating to cervical or bowel screening to assist with clinical assessment

-Support clinical decisions on recommendations on your care
+To support clinical decisions with recommendations on your care

-Provide a quality feedback loop for Individual healthcare providers
+To provide a quality feedback loop for individual healthcare providers

 |Your healthcare providers, including pathology providers and specialists|

-Provide the health department or agency in the state or territory where you reside (and move to if you relocate) access to your information relating to cervical screening
+To provide the Health department or agency in the state or territory where you reside (and move to if you relocate) access to your information relating to cervical or bowel screening

 |State and territory governments|

-For research to support cervical cancer research, or other relevant research for public health purposes.
-Research subject to meeting the requirements of the NCSR Act.
+To support cervical and bowel cancer research and other relevant research for public health purposes.
+Research is subject to meeting the requirements of the NCSR Act.

-7. Does the Register collect other information that is not relevant to the functions of the Register?
+5. Does the National Cancer Screening Register collect other information that is not relevant to its functions?

-The Register will only collect, use and disclose information about individuals participating in the National Cervical Screening Program for the purposes of the Register authorised by the NCSR Act.
+The National Register will only collect, use and disclose information about individuals participating in the National Cervical Screening Program for the purposes of the National Register authorised by the NCSR Act.

-It is not compulsory for you to have your cervical screening results recorded in the Register.
-You can choose to opt out of the Register at any time or restrict how the Register interacts with you.
+It is not compulsory for you to have your cervical or bowel screening results recorded in the National Register.
+You can choose to opt out of the National Register at any time or restrict how the National Register interacts with you.

-If you chose to opt out of the Register, no future clinical information will be stored on your cervical screening record and you will not receive any further correspondence from the Register.
-The Register will continue to record your Personal Information for the purpose of stopping future screening information being recorded.
-If you have a screening record that predates your opt out request, access to this information will not be restricted.
+If you chose to opt out, no future clinical information will be stored on your screening record and you will not receive any further correspondence from us.
+We will continue to record your Personal Information for the purpose of stopping future screening information being recorded.
+If you have a screening record that predates your opt-out request, access to this information will not be restricted.

-Depending on your preference, you can make the following requests to the Register:
+Depending on your preference, you can make the following requests to the National Cancer Screening Register:

 |Requests you can make to the Register||Effect of this request|